AviatrixSystems/Docs/HowTos/SAML_Integration_Okta_IDP.rst

 Continue with testing the integration by visiting one of the following links based on your use case:

-1. If integrating Okta IDP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html#config-35>`_
+1. If integrating Okta IdP with `Controller Login SAML Config <https://docs.aviatrix.com/HowTos/Controller_Login_SAML_Config.html#config-35>`_
   #.
 Click `Settings` in the left navigation menu
   #.
 Select `Controller`
   #.
 Click on the `SAML Login` tab
-2. If integrating Okta IDP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html#config-35>`_
+2. If integrating Okta IdP with `OpenVPN with SAML Authentication <https://docs.aviatrix.com/HowTos/VPN_SAML.html#config-35>`_
   #.
 Expand `OpenVPN®` in the navigation menu and click `Advanced`
   #.
 Stay on the `SAML` tab